 generally not used and should be used only when specifically requested (and then

-- Example: Center for Rural Health Director Dr. Mary Wakefield attended the meeting.
-Brad Gibbens, associate director of the Center for Rural Health, joined her.
+Example: Center for Rural Health Director Gary Hart attended the meeting.
+Brad Gibbens, deputy

-- People first: When using terms to describe people, it is a good idea to use
+People first: When using terms to describe people, it is a good idea to use “people first language.”

-- Example: Many of the children who are uninsured in North Dakota come from families with low
+Example: Many of the children who are uninsured in North Dakota come from families with low